wesleybertipaglia/spring-securepass/README.md

 mvn spring-boot:run
 ```

+### Accessing the application

-> The application will be available at `http://localhost:8080`.
+- The application will be available at `http://localhost:8080`.

-> The API documentation is available at `http://localhost:8080/swagger-ui.html`.
+- The API documentation is available at `http://localhost:8080/swagger-ui.html`.

+## Endpoints

+The following table shows the available API endpoints:

+### Auth
+- `POST /auth/register`: Register a new user.
+- `POST /auth/login`: Login with username and password.
+- `POST /auth/logout`: Logout the current user.
+- `POST /auth/refresh`: Refresh the access token.
+- `GET /auth/me`: Get the current user.

+### Password Generator
+- `POST /passwords/generate`: Generate a new password.

+### Password Checker
+- `GET /passwords/strength`: Check the strength of a password.

+### Password Storage
+- `POST /passwords`: Store a password.
+- `GET /passwords`: Get all stored passwords.
+- `GET /passwords/{id}`: Get a stored password by id.
+- `PUT /passwords/{id}`: Update a stored password by id.
+- `DELETE /passwords/{id}`: Delete a stored password by id.

 ## Entities